Jintiannn/openEuler/README.md

   * 🙌 sister communities
   * 🔬 research institutions
   * 👤 all walks of life

-* Our community keeps growing day by day:
+* **Our community keeps growing day by day**:
 So far, it has attracted **1.9m<sup>+</sup>** users, **16th<sup>+</sup>** contributors, **300<sup>+</sup>** partners along with **100<sup>+</sup>** SIGs.<br />
-⭐ Grab the latest data [here](https://datastat.openeuler.org/en/overview).
+🔥 Grab the latest data [here](https://datastat.openeuler.org/en/overview).

 ## 🏃 Now, embark on your journey.

 For most users, click [here](https://www.openeuler.org/en/) to start. <br />
-For engineers, the [archive](https://www.openeuler.org/en/download/archive/) is also available. <br/>
+For engineers, you can also visit our [archive](https://www.openeuler.org/en/download/archive/) for downloads. <br/>

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/Download_Archive.png" width="900">
 </div>

-Moving the cursor to [Developers](https://www.openeuler.org/en/) on the menu bar, you can see a drop-down list box.
+Move the cursor to [Developers](https://www.openeuler.org/en/) on the menu bar, you can see a drop-down list box.
 From here you can join our team as developers.</p>

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/uncircled.png" width="900">
 </div>

 As a starter, it's normal that you may have some difficulty in handling so much information altogether.
-Yet following our simple steps, soon you'll be more familiar with this community.
+Yet following our simple steps, soon you'll be more familiar with the community.

 ### ✒️ Sign Contributor License Agreement (CLA) first.
 > Open source may indicate freedom, yet it not equals to freedom.